SrcJonasLindner/phase-shifting-holography/README.md

  ## Specimen drift correction

 The main tool for the specimen drift correction is the digital micrograph script [DriftCorrUI.s]().
+The purpose is to create a custom mask in reciprocal space.
+This custom mask can constist of combinations of spot- and radial masks to focus the drift correction of the relevant spatial frequencies.
+After the mask is constructed iwth the user interface it can be applied to the image stack and the drift calculated via cross correaltion or phase correlation function.
+The drift vector is returned in form of an image, that can be applied to stacks.

 <div class="content">
   <img align="right" src="https://github.com/SrcJonasLindner/phase-shifting-holography/blob/main/doc_images/DriftCorrUI.png">